burstack/skyfarms/README.md

 > +Read about collaboration here; [SkyFarms](http://skyfarms.io/challenges/)

+> +If you found a challenge, use the 'Accept Challenge' link and mail us your contact and we´ll bring you on board.

-> +Contact our team here; <a href="mailto:info@skyfarms.io?Subject=SkyFarms Contribution">eMail Us</a>, leave us your contact and start mockup your project
+> +Or if you have another idea about contribute code for SkyFarms, contact our team here; <a href="mailto:info@skyfarms.io?Subject=SkyFarms GitHub Contribution">eMail Us</a>, leave us your contact and we´ll be thrilled to hear your vision!

-> +Mail us your wireframe and wait for our thumbs up to proceed, we´ll grant you with access, as a contributer, to our GIT repository
+> +We do appreciate if you send us a wireframe or mockup before you proceed with coding, just to get our thumbs up and we´ll grant you with access, as a contributer, to our GIT repository.

+## Installing

 > +Setup your development environment

-## Installing

-> +Import Repository, create a local branch , code away
+> +Import Repository & code away!

 ## Tests

-> Testing and Debugging has to be done on your local branch, before push to developer branch at the GIT repository
+> Testing and Debugging has to be done on your local machine and after passing test, push to the GIT repository

 ## Deployment